mikaimee/Book/README.md

 - **User Authentication**: Implement user authentication and authorization using JWT (JSON Web Tokens).

-- **Data Visualization**: Utilize libraries like Chart.js to create interactive graphs and charts.
+- **Data Visualization**: Utilize Recharts and other libraries to create interactive graphs and charts.

 ## Getting Started